Ratio of Debt to Income

-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other monthly debts have been paid.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other recurring debts.

-Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+Usually, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, and the like.
+The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt together.
+Recurring debt includes car loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, feel free to use our superb Mortgage Loan Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We'd be thrilled to pre-qualify you to help you determine how large a mortgage loan you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to pre-qualify you to determine how large a mortgage you can afford.

 At Carter Financial Solutions, we answer questions about qualifying all the time.
 Give us a call at 866-840-8745 x2.